 Above all the noise of hilarious debate in the screen printing world, it is widely agreed that the earliest practices were introduced in China during the Song Dynasty (960-1279 AD) where hair was stretched across a wooden frame.
+Soon after, early forms of screen printing began to take off in other Asian countries like Japan.
+As printing gained popularity, old methods were improved and innovated while new printing methods were eventually developed.

 The name was derived from Silkscreen, as early screens were made from silk, nylon, polyester and even metal.
 It was patented by Englishman Samuel Simon in 1907, primarily as a way to create wallpaper.